Primary amoebic meningoencephalitis (PAM)

-Primary amoebic meningoencephalitis (PAM), also called amoebic meningitis, is a serious disease that leads to inflammation of the brain.
-It’s caused by the Naegleria Fowleri amoeba.
+Primary amoebic meningoencephalitis (PAM), also called amoebic meningitis, is a serious illness.
+It causes inflammation of the brain.

-Although it is believed many people come into contact with the parasite, only a handful of people have contracted the disease.
+Although many people have contact with the amoebas, only a small number of people develop PAM.

 - high fever